erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 Now that you have an initial understanding about the core hooks, lets explore the "install" hook to get our hands dirty.

 # Modifying the 'install' hook
-Lets decide that our charm will install the "hello" snap and set application version from the yaml output of 'snap info hello'.
+Lets decide that our changes to the tiny-python charm will install a snap package "hello" from [snapcraft.io] and set the application version from the yaml output of 'snap info hello'.

+Note: Installing snaps are pretty much like installing a "deb" or "rpm" package so don't worry if you don't know what a snap is.
+It might be cool to know that snaps works on any linux distro, which is something I like.

-Edit the 'install' hook as below.
+So, now edit the 'install' hook as below.
 ```python
 import setup
 setup.pre_install()